vantage6/vantage6-workshop/episodes/algorithm_development.md

 - **Privacy filters**: implement privacy filters to ensure that sensitive data is not shared with the server.
 - **Error handling**: implement error handling to ensure that the algorithm does not crash when unexpected input is provided.
-  TODO include something about the v6 errors here
+Note that there are [custom vantage6 errors][v6-errors] that you can raise to provide more information about what went wrong.
 - **Documentation**: document your algorithm so that others can understand how to use it.